Thomas Bewick: Life

 The book was an immediate success when published—by Beilby and Bewick themselves—in 1797.
-Before its publication, Bewick illustrated Arnaud Berquin's Looking-Glass for the Mind in 1792 and J. H. Wynne's Tales for Youth in 1794 for the printer Elizabeth Newbery and in 1795 a anthology on the study of character in the Kings and Queens of England.
+Before its publication, Bewick illustrated Arnaud Berquin's Looking-Glass for the Mind in 1792 and J. H. Wynne's Tales for Youth in 1794 for the printer Elizabeth Newbery and in 1795 an anthological character study of the Kings and Queens of England.
 Given the success of the 1797 publication of his bird illustrations, Bewick started work at once on the second volume, Water Birds, but the disagreement over authorship led to a final split with Beilby.
 Bewick was unable to control his feelings and resolve issues quietly, so the partnership ended, turbulently and expensively, leaving Bewick with his own workshop.
 Bewick had to pay £20, equivalent to about £20,000 in 2011, (Note: Comparing average earnings of £20 in 1797 with 2011.) in lawyer's fees, and more than £21 for Beilby's share of the workshop equipment.

 With the assistance of his apprentices Bewick brought out the second volume, Water Birds, in 1804, as the sole author.
 He found the task of managing the printers continually troublesome, but the book met with as much success as the first volume.

 In April 1827, the American naturalist and bird painter John James Audubon came to Britain to find a suitable printer for his enormous Birds of America.
 Bewick, still lively at age 74, showed him the woodcut he was working on, a dog afraid of tree stumps that seem in the dark to be devilish figures, and gave Audubon a copy of his Quadrupeds for his children.

 Bewick was fond of the music of Northumberland, and of the Northumbrian smallpipes in particular.
 He especially wanted to promote the Northumbrian smallpipes, and to support the piper John Peacock, so he encouraged Peacock to teach pupils to become masters of this kind of music.
 One of these pupils was Thomas's son, Robert, whose surviving manuscript tunebooks give a picture of a piper's repertoire in the 1820s.